 5 – Be Our Guest Restaurant

 Be Our Guest is the Magic Kingdom’s newest dining location.
 The restaurant opened in 2012 as part of the New Fantasyland expansion of Magic Kingdom and is themed after the Disney Classic, Beauty and the Beast, and the name comes from the song “Be Our Guest” featured in the film.
-At opening, the location served a Quick Service lunch and a Table Service dinner with reservations being required for each.
-Recently, a Quick Service Breakfast was introduced, alleviating some of the demand for reservations.
+The location serves a Quick Service lunch and a Table Service dinner with reservations being required for each.
+There is also a quick-service breakfast that alleviates some of the demand for reservations.
 Since opening, this location has become a challenging location on property to obtain a reservation for.

 Dinner will require two table service credits per person on the Disney Dining Plan.
 But one of the best items on the lunch and dinner menus is dessert!
 Be sure to save some room!